hotrush/Webshotter-microservice/README.md

 # Webshotter microservice

-Simpe RESTful microservice with Lumen and hotrush/Webshotter package that creates pages screenshots and store it locally / s3 / rackspace (last on TBD)
+Simpe RESTful microservice with Lumen and [hotrush/Webshotter](https://github.com/hotrush/Webshotter) package that creates pages screenshots and store it locally / s3 / rackspace (last one TBD)

 ## Installation